liliana0514/510LAB3/README.md

 Data storage and retrieval using Python.

 ## How to Run
 Create a gitignore as your first step!
-Put the following In your .gitignore file!
+Put the following In your   gitignore file!
 Do NOT commit the sqlite files!
 ```
 *.sqlite
 *.sqlite3